Caroline Massin

 Caroline Massin (2 July 1802 – 27 January 1877) was a French seamstress known for her tempestuous marriage with the philosopher Auguste Comte during the most creative period of his life.
 Comte was mentally unstable and had jealous fantasies about his wife's infidelities.
 Early in the marriage he broke down and was confined to an asylum for several months.
 The marriage continued to be strained, with constant money worries.
 Although Caroline supported her husband and believed in his genius, Comte could never accept her independence.
 They separated after 17 years.
 In his last years Comte wrote an appendix to his will in which he accused Caroline of having been a prostitute.
 The slur was later repeated by his followers.
 After his death Caroline encouraged a sympathetic biographer of Comte and helped launch a magazine devoted to his philosophy of positivism.

 Early years

 Caroline Massin was born in Châtillon-sur-Seine on 2 July 1802.

 Her parents were Louis Hilare Massin and Marie Anne Baudelot, provincial actors.

 They were not married and separated soon after she was born.

-She was raised in a warm and upright environment in Paris by her maternal grandmother, wife of a tailor.
+She was raised in a warm and upright environment in Paris by her maternal grandmother, the wife of a tailor.